ShadyNagy/ngx-keypad/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

 ## :star: Give a Star!
-If you like or are using this project please give it a star.
+If you like or are using this project please give it a star [here](https://github.com/ShadyNagy/ngx-keypad).
 Thanks!

 ## Screenshot